2021 Booksellers’ Best Award

 * Print, ebook and self-published all welcome to enter

 * If entry is in ebook format, it must be printed using a standard 12-point font and must be securely bound using traditional binding, a slide cover, or three-ring soft hard/cover binder, etc.

 * We reserve the right to enter your book in your secondary category if we don’t receive sufficient entries in your first category.

-*July 2019, Evening awards reception at RWA National Conference in New York (date to be announced) Note: If the national conference is canceled, we will host a virtual event.
+*July 2021, Evening awards reception at RWA National Conference (date to be announced) Note: If the national conference is canceled, we will host a virtual event.

 *Scores are not disclosed and there is no feedback provided.